Rahul24-06/Vision-based-Social-Distancing-Monitor/README.md

 The *vision-social-dist-final.py* file is fed with the following arguments in the command line inference, where

---modeldir "Path to an .xml file with Face Detection model>" --graph "Path to an .xml file with Facial Landmark Detection model" --labels"Path to an .xml file with Head Pose Estimation model".
+--modeldir "Folder path to the .tflite file."
+--graph "Name of the .tflite file, if different than detect.tflite."
+--labels "Name of the labelmap file, if different than labelmap.txt.".
---threshold"Path to an .xml file with Gaze Estimation model" --input"Path to image or video file or CAM"
+--input "Path to image or video file or CAM."
---edgetpu "Target device"
+--edgetpu "Use Coral Edge TPU Accelerator to speed up detection" --threshold "Probability threshold for detection filtering"

 Run the vision-social-dist-final.py